 by Izzy Goodman

 Microcenter.com has the Canon MX922 and the TS6020 all-in-one printers for only $50 but it is store pickup only.
 What do you do if there isn't a store near you?
-Staples and BestBuy will price match!
-Just call staples and they will tell you to order the printer and give them the order number.
-The difference plus 10% will be deducted from your total.
-After you get one of these amazing printers at this amazing price, come here for cartridges.
+Staples and BestBuy once price-matched but lately it's been hit-and-miss depending on the individual store.

 The TS6020 seems to share many specs with the MX922 but it is designed to be a small printer for people tight on space.
 Therefore it does not have a sheet feeder and does not print DVDs.
-It uses the PGI-270/CLI-271 ink cartridges which are about $4 compared to the MX922 PGI-250/CLI-251 ink cartridges which are 1.50.
+It uses the PGI-270/CLI-271 ink cartridges which are about $4 compared to the MX922 PGI-250/CLI-251 ink cartridges which are as low as $1 in quantities of 30.

 I have never seen a printer with these features at a low price which also uses cheap cartridges.